py2ai/py2ai.github.io/_posts/2020-9-01-Socket-programming-and-openc.md

 categories: [tutorial series]
 mathjax: true
 featured-img: server
-summary: This code will demonstrate the server client modules to transmit and receive video over wifi
+description: This code will demonstrate the server client modules to transmit and receive video over wifi
 ---

 <br>